aakashyadav27/Conversational-Chatbot/README.md

 Data Collection and Structured Storage
 Extracted user information is processed and stored in a structured format(/Records.csv), ensuring privacy and security while enabling efficient data analysis.
+<h3> Note: </h3>
+Currently, the Data collection happens on a click-based so to store the user information you have to click on the "New" button in Chatbot.

 <h2> Usage </h2>
 To use the chatbot, follow these steps: